Wedding vows are the heart and soul of any wedding. Weddings look vacant sans these breathtaking vows ascertaining commitment.

-4. Make the children write their own vows
+4. Encourage the children to write their own vows

-After the couple gets done with their vows, children can give their own speech rather vows.
+After the couple gets done with their marriage vows with kids, children can give their own speech, rather vows.

-A wedding is an occasion to laugh and giggle with your family and closed ones.
-Children, by saying their vows, can make the guests roll in the aisles.
+A wedding is an occasion to laugh and giggle with your family and close ones.
+Children can make the guests roll in the aisles by saying their vows.
 Hence, the wedding day would go super successful.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

 Rachael Pace is a noted relationship writer associated with Marriage.com.
 She provides inspiration, support, and empowerment in the form of motivational articles and essays.
 Rachael enjoys studying the evolution of loving partnerships and is passionate about writing on them.
 She believes that everyone should make room for love in their lives and encourages couples to work on overcoming their challenges together.